pyvivid/K8S-References/04_01_Networking-Basics.md

 notice the default replaced by 0.0.0.0/0.<br>
 This way any request to any network, will be routed via the particular router on 192.168.2.1, which tells the machines in the 2.0 network, that for any communications to the outside world or other network, use the 192.168.2.1 gateway.<br>

-Let us say, you have multiple routers in your network, one for internal communications and one for internet, then you will need to have 2 seperate entries for each router.<br>
+Let us say, you have multiple routers in your network, one for internal communications and one for internet, then you will **need to have 2 seperate entries for each router**.<br>
 ![image](https://github.com/pyvivid/K8S-References/assets/94853400/d51d02a5-e73e-4455-9f3c-3dbcf81ce39d)<br>

 As in the above diagram, we need to have 2 entries as below:<br>